IMPORTANT CONVERSATIONS

 HAPPEN IN THE KITCHEN

 Kitchen Theatre Company is a space for our community to engage in important conversations.
 Because of this, we have always been committed to telling bold and original stories on our stage, including ones that center historically marginalized and silenced communities.
-As theatremakers, we are responsible for bringing vivid, detailed stories of oppression, resistance, and resilience to life.
-And we theatremakers can help ourselves, and others, imagine what our world could be - a more just world - that celebrates the full human experience.
+As artists, we can help ourselves, and others, imagine what our world could be - a more just world - that celebrates the full human experience.

-We invite you to join the conversation.
-Throughout our season, we host events around each production, including pre-show and post-show talks with community leaders, subject experts, and originating artists, to deepen the conversation.
-Performances with these additional events are our Affinity Nights, where we focus on the play's theme, the community it reflects, and the conversation it inspires.
-We intentionally invite and engage with those communities whose identities are most central within the play at these performances.
+You are invited to join the conversation.
+Throughout the season, we host Around the Kitchen Table events for each production, including pre-show and post-show talks with community leaders, subject experts, and originating artists, to deepen the conversation.
+In these conversations, we focus on the play's theme, the community it reflects, and the conversation it inspires.
+We intentionally invite and engage with those communities whose identities are most central within the play at these events.
+Important conversations happen in the Kitchen and we believe that these conversations are most engaging across lines of difference and with many voices present.
 All are welcome.

 Kitchen Theatre Company's commitment to equity lies in the stories we tell, the artists we engage, the community we are a part of, and the conversation we hope to inspire.
 We intend to be a wholly inclusive, anti-racist organization, as it is essential to our mission and vision.
 To view our Board-adopted anti-discrimination policy, please click here.
 We are eager to hear your thoughts.
 Please reach out to us at info@kitchentheatre.org.